Platen

-A platen (or platten) is a flat platform with a variety of roles in printing or manufacturing.
+A platen (or platten) is a platform with a variety of roles in printing or manufacturing.
 It can be a flat metal (or earlier, wooden) plate pressed against a medium (such as paper) to cause an impression in letterpress printing.
 Platen may also refer to a typewriter roller which friction-feeds paper into position below the typebars or print head.
 It can refer to the glass surface of a copier, and the rotating disk used to polish semiconductor wafers.